Last updated on July 12th, 2021 at 08:12 pm

 Your poodle might be shedding because of a condition called Alopecia.
 This is a hereditary disorder that most often affects the smaller poodle breeds and causes hair loss along both sides of your poodle’s body, starting near the base of the tail and continuing up the spine. but it does not affect the head or front legs.
 If you notice hair loss in this pattern, you will want to talk to your vet about Alopecia.
 Alopecia does not produce any other symptoms, so your poodle should not experience digestive problems, skin inflammation, or any other health trouble, according to the University of Tennessee College of Veterinary Medicine.

-Sebaceous adenitis is a genetic disorder that runs in poodles, and standard poodles are at the highest risk of developing this genetic condition, which causes inflammation of the oil-producing sebaceous glands.
+Sebaceous adenitis is a genetic health disorder that runs in poodles, and standard poodles are at the highest risk of developing this genetic condition, which causes inflammation of the oil-producing sebaceous glands.
 Symptoms include shedding, skin irritation, and slow hair growth.
 If you notice shedding that does not appear to be in a pattern that would indicate Alopecia, you may want to ask your vet about Sebaceous Adenitis, which can be very difficult to diagnose because the symptoms vary so much and sometimes present themselves similarly to those of other diseases.

 If you notice more dandruff or scaling than usual, hair loss, lesions, an abnormal odor, or skin infections, your poodle may have this disease.
 Some poodles can have this disease and show few to no symptoms.
 In these cases, the disease won’t affect your poodle’s quality of life.
 However, more severe cases may require veterinary intervention.
 Although there are many DNA and genetic tests available for diseases that run in poodles, there is not yet an accurate test for this disease.
 This makes it difficult for breeders to avoid producing puppies with sebaceous adenitis.
 Your vet will be able to diagnose this disease only through a skin biopsy sample.